Clay Township, Atchison County, Missouri

-Clay Township is one of eleven townships in Atchison County, Missouri, United States.
-As of the 2010 census, its population was 1,798.
+Clay Township is a township in Atchison County, Missouri, United States.
+At the 2020 census, its population was 1710.

-Clay Township was organized in 1856, and named after Henry Clay of Kentucky.
+Clay Township was organized on February 20, 1856 after being split from Clark Township and Polk Township.
+It was named after Henry Clay of Kentucky.

 Geography

 Clay Township covers an area of 108.9 km2 and contains one incorporated settlement, Rock Port (the county seat).
-It contains five cemeteries: Bush, Green Hill, Hunter, Millsap and Smith.
+It contains five cemeteries: Bush, Green Hill, Hunter, Millsap, and Smith.

-The streams of Boney Branch, Turkey Creek and Volger Branch run through this township.
+The streams of Boney Branch, Turkey Creek, and Volger Branch run through this township.

+The former settlement of Union City was located in the center-west of the township on the foot of the Loess Bluffs three-miles east of Phelps City.

 Transportation

 Clay Township contains one airport, Luhrs Landing Strip.